theRanchkeeper/theRanchkeeper/README.md

 - 👋 Hi, I’m Abhiram MJ A.K.A @theRanchkeeper
 - 👀 I’m interested in Video game development and programming
-- 🌱 I’m currently doing a Bachelor's Degree on Computer Application
+- 🌱 I’ll be graduating this year(2022) with a Bachelor's Degree on Computer Application

 <!---
 theRanchkeeper/theRanchkeeper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.